Trusted WordPress tutorials, when you need them most.

 What Causes the HTTP Error During Media Upload in WordPress?

-Many things could lead to an HTTP error when you are trying to upload files to your WordPress website using the WordPress media uploader.
+Many things could lead to an HTTP error when you are trying to upload images to your WordPress website using the WordPress media uploader.

 Basically, WordPress is unable to figure out the cause, and that’s why it displays the generic ‘HTTP error’ message.